ljeanner/azure-ipaas-workshop/docs/workshop.md

 >- Navigate to the Storage Account `stdatalabnoipa[randomid]`.
 >- In the left-hand menu, click on `Access Control (IAM)`.
->- From the top-menu bar, click on Role Assignment and check that Logic App `loa-proc-lab-no-ipa-[randomId]` has the **Storage Blob Data Contributor** role.
+>- From the top-menu bar, click on Role Assignment and check that Logic App `loa-proc-lab-no-ipa-[randomId]` has the **Storage Blob Data Contributor** role. //TODO: Isn't Reader enough ?

 You should see the following RBAC configuration in your Storage Account :